AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 Granularity:

-One row = one purchased policy.
+One row = one purchased insurance policy.

 Fields: